-It’s held each year during the first week of July.
-This year, however, it’s been postponed until November due to the Covid-19.
-It’s an important annual event where everyone’s invited to join in the celebrations.
+It’s held each year during the first week of July and is an important annual event where everyone’s invited to join in the celebrations.

 Here’s how you can get involved: